RedHatInsights/javascript-clients/packages/rbac/README.md

-# Javascript client for RBAC API
+# Javascript client for the rbac API
+If you want to use [RedHatInsights/rbac](https://github.com/RedHatInsights/rbac) you shouldn't use get requests directly, but rather use this client to integrate with this service.

 ## Install
 NPM